conroywhitney/writingz/_posts/2013-08-11-power-hungry.md

 ---
 layout: post
+tags:
+ - blawg
 title: Power Hungry
 ---

 I'm a people pleaser.
 At least professionally.
 Depending on which school